-2.3.3 A driver may change the co-driver during the season - subject to compliance with the WRC Sporting Regulations.
-Any points that have been scored by a co-driver remain with the co-driver.

-2.3.4 A co-driver may partner more than one driver during the course of the Junior WRC season.

-2.3.5 Co-drivers who register after the closing date for entries to the second 2014 Junior WRC Championship event are not eligible for Junior WRC points.
-However, the finishing position of these co-drivers will be reflected in the overall Junior WRC classification for Co-Drivers and the number of points allocated to their finishing position will not be reallocated.
+- 2.3.1 The winning co-driver will be awarded the 2015 Junior WRC Championship for Co-Drivers. - 2.3.2 A driver may change the co-driver during the season subject to compliance with the WRC Sporting Regulations.
+Any points that have been scored by a co-driver remain with the co-driver. - 2.3.3 A co-driver may partner more than one driver during the course of the Junior WRC season. - 2.3.4 Co-drivers who register after the closing date for entries to the second 2015 Junior WRC Championship event are not eligible for Junior WRC points.
+However, the finishing position of these codrivers will be reflected in the overall Junior WRC classification for Co-Drivers and the number of points allocated to their finishing position will not be reallocated.